DanielFL0/DanielFL0/README.md

 - ⚙️ Passionate about solving decision-driven problems with optimal performance in mind.
 - 📊 I apply **Data-Oriented Design** principles to optimize data layout and transformation for effective cache usage and parallelization.
 - 🧼 Advocate of **Clean Code** practices and **Creational Design Patterns** to ensure maintainability and scalability.
-- 🏢 Currently working with **@Chubb** to modernize and optimize vehicle accidents and roadside assistance operations through clean, high-performant code.
+- 🏢 Currently collaborating with **@Chubb** to modernize and optimize vehicle accident and roadside assistance workflows through clean, high-performance code.

 ---